TulaKaptein/projectIran/README.md

 ### Visual sketch:
 ![](doc/visualSketch.png)
 * Left, upper: a sketch of the sites pages and interactions.
-* Right, upper: an example of one of the graphs that would be on the Dashboard.
-Features of this graph would be:
-  * Showing information about the conflict/point of interest when hovering over a dot.
-  * Selecting which kinds of conflict are shown on the map
+I want to start with introducing a few Nobel Prize winners, then make a transition to the 'dashboard'.
+The dashboard will show the interactive graphs and charts.
+There will be an option on the page to click on 'about', which will show another page or preferably a pop up with information about the data and graphs.
+* Right, upper: a pie chart could be used to show the different fields of the nobel prizes won in a certain year, but a sunburst chart could show the different fields and the nationality and gender at the same time.
-* Left, down: an example of a bar graph.
-I would use such a graph to visualise the economic and social indicators.
-Features of this graph would be:
+* Left, down: an example of a line graph, which would be used to show the population growth over the years.
-  * Selecting the year you want visualised

-I'd also like to include line graphs, that, for example, interact with a bar graph, adding different dimensions to one dataset.

 ### Main features:
 #### 1: Minimum viable product